zichongkao/selectstarsql/README.md

 # Select Star SQL

 ## Todo
+- Complete hiatus tutorial
 - Fix how dates are handled.
 MIN, MAX shouldn't be lexicographic for dates.
 - Clarify double quotes for SQLite
-- Fix case when block
+- Improve CASE WHEN explanation
-- comment multiline solutions using multiline comments
+- Comment multiline solutions using multiline comments
 - "Check Solution" should have a flag to for order-sensitiveness
 - Navigation
   - Create a sitemap page somewhere
-- sideNote about documentation
+- Include sideNote about documentation in one of the earlier tutorials

 ## Task Ideas
 Average Word(not char) count of laststatements